The Creation of a Carer,

 Creation of a Carer, Photograph, Archival pigment print on cotton paper, 29.7 x 42 cm (unframed), Edition of 5 + 2 AP

-The Creation of a Carer is an appropriation of the creation of man by Michelangelo di Lodovico Buonarroti Simoni.
-Painted on the ceiling of the Sistine Chapel, the space between the hands of God and Adam is the moment before they touch or maybe they never touch.
-This making of Man is symbolic of social structures and dominates the power of God and man.
-It is said to be what separates God from man, both represented as masculine, dominant and powerful.
-God can make man, but man can not make God.
+The Creation of a Carer is an appropriation of Michelangelo’s The Creation of Man, painted on the ceiling of the Sistine Chapel.
+In the original, the space between the hands of God and Adam captures the moment before they touch—or perhaps a moment where they never touch.
+The making of Man symbolises social structures and reinforces the power dynamic between God and man, both depicted as masculine, dominant, and powerful.
+God can create man, but man cannot create God.

-In the Creation of a Carer, the hands are positioned in an offering gesture.
-The hands are of my maternal Grandmother and mother.
-My grandmother created my mum, cared for her, and, in turn, handed down the care cycle to my mother and my mother to me.
-The cyclical nature of care is founded in the matriarchal cross-cultural migrant experience.
-One that is handed down generationally.
-The care provided is gestural; it is present in the action of giving.
-My grandmother’s journey, my mother’s, and mine intertwined to create this moment, this creation of a carer.
+In The Creation of a Carer, the hands are positioned in a gesture of offering.
+They are the hands of my maternal grandmother and my mother.
+My grandmother created my mum, cared for her, and, in turn, handed down the cycle of care to my mother, who then passed it on to me.
+The cyclical nature of care is rooted in the matriarchal, cross-cultural migrant experience—one that is handed down through generations.
+The care provided is gestural; it exists in the act of giving.
+My grandmother’s journey, my mother’s, and mine intertwine to create this moment: the creation of a carer.

 Installation View: Obrat Gallery, Maribor, Slovenia.